 Mid-week Education Concerts

-The BSO Midweek Education Concerts provide an interactive experience for students in Pre-Kindergarten through eighth grade.
+The BSO Midweek Education Concerts provide an interactive experience for students in Pre-Kindergarten through sixth grade.
 Each concert features exciting orchestral works and explores key arts integrated themes.
-All concerts are aligned to meet state and national curriculum and common core standards.
+All concerts are aligned to meet state and national curriculum and common core and next generation standards.

 Family Concerts are recommended for children 4 & up and their families.
 The BSO Family Fun Zone features attractions for the whole family, beginning at 10 a.m. before each concert.
 Explore the Music and Arts instrument petting zoo, learn about exotic animals from the Maryland Zoo's ZOOmobile or get your face painted--all in the Meyerhoff lobby!